Steel Pole Bath Tub: Side projects

 The band joined with Jello Biafra to form the group Tumor Circus, releasing a self-titled album in 1991.

 Milk Cult, with Morasky and Flattum (and sound man Eric Holland) using the names The Bumblebee and C.C.
 Nova, released four albums between 1992 and 2000.
 Their last album, Project M13, was the result of an invitation from the French Government to be guests of the La Friche Art Collective in Marseille.

-Novex, a Dale Flattum and Darren Mor-X project, recorded with Vern and Justin at the Unwound farm, which was released as Kleptophonica (2002).
+Novex, a Dale Flattum and Kent project, recorded with Vern and Justin at the Unwound farm, which was released as Kleptophonica (2002).

 The Hand is a side project including Dale Flattum and Zak Sally of Low.